jagould2012/sclp/BUILD.md

 	overlayroot="tmpfs"

 This will create temp folders in memory.
 Later we'll move this to the Chromebooks flash.

+**Install Language Packs**

+Language packs are installed by a two digit code, which can be found [here](http://www.loc.gov/standards/iso639-2/php/English_list.php).
+To test the code, type:

+	check-language-support -l en

+Which will display all packages available for english.
+To install those packages, type:

+	yes | apt-get install `check-language-support -l en`

 **Set the Image Locale**